Our Artist – Frost Call

 His Great Uncle, Morris Cobb, (his Grandmother Musette’s Younger Brother) served in the Air Force as Airman Second Class.

-Frost Call’s family lineage dates back to the Revolutionary and French Indian Wars.
+Frost Call’s family lineage dates back to the War of 1812, Revolutionary and French Indian Wars.

 Below is a copy of the original Calvary Certification issued for Samuel Richey, a family lineage linked through Frost Call’s Grandmother, Musette (Cobb) Frost’s family.